Nazmul1607081/myOS/README.md

 sudo nano /boot/grub/grub.cfg

-**Then open a file you should go to the end of the file and paste the below code**
+**Open a file you should go to the end of the file and paste the below code**

 menuentry 'My Operating System' {
   multiboot /boot/mykernel.bin